top of page

 Muscle stem cell regulation:

 Myogenesis is a highly regulated process during which muscle stem cells are activated to proliferate and eventually exit cell cycle to self-renew or to differentiate and fuse into new myofibers.
-Our lab uses different technologies (e.g., single cell transcriptomics, live imaging, hi-resolution microscopy) to study the intrinsic (signaling pathways) and extrinsic mechanisms (extracellular matrix and cellular interactions) controlling muscle stem cell fate decision.
+Our lab uses different technologies (e.g., single cell RNA-seq, spatial transcriptomics, live imaging, hi-resolution microscopy) to study the intrinsic (signaling pathways) and extrinsic mechanisms (extracellular matrix and cellular interactions) controlling muscle stem cell fate decision.

 Highway to Cell.jpg